 - The skin is pale or blue and feels colder than the skin on the uninjured hand.

 At Arora Hand Surgery, our skilled and experienced doctor will be able to diagnose the cause and severity of your child’s hand problems.
 You can rest assured you receive the comprehensive, personalized care you deserve when you choose Dr. Arora.
-Contact one of our offices in Macomb, St. Clair Shores, Howell, or West Bloomfield to schedule your consultation.
+Contact one of our offices in Macomb, Warren, Howell, or West Bloomfield to schedule your consultation.